Pauked/dcli/readme.md

 - It allows combinations of Engines, IWADs and Map files to be saved as **Profiles** and launched with a single command.
 - It can be run interactively via a console UI or with command line arguments.
-- It has a list of **Play Settings** that allow you to easily configure items such as Compability Level, Warp to a map, enable Fast Monster, No Monsters or Respawn, and Skill level across Profiles.
+- It has a list of **Play Settings** that allows you to easily configure items such as Compatibility Level, Warp to a map, enable Fast Monster, No Monsters or Respawn Monsters, and Skill level across Profiles.
-- Access to Editors (such as Ultimate Doom Builder, and Slade) can be configured to open maps for viewing and editing.
+- Access to Editors, such as Ultimate Doom Builder and Slade, can be configured to open maps for viewing and editing.
-- The ability to view map readme's in your default text editor based on picking the map.
+- The ability to view a map readme's in your default text editor based on picking a Profile or map.

 dcli is a self contained executable that can be run from anywhere on Windows and macOS.
 It does not require any installation.
-On first run it will ask questions to configure itself and will create a local Sqlite database to store any settings.
+On first run it will ask questions to configure itself and create a local Sqlite database to store any settings.
 It is entirely written in Rust because it's 2023 and we can't keep things simple and use batch files.

-You can download latest release from the [releases page](https://github.com/Pauked/dcli/releases) and then extract the ZIP or DMG file to a folder of your choice.
+You can download the latest release from the [releases page](https://github.com/Pauked/dcli/releases) and then extract the ZIP or DMG file to a folder of your choice.

 ## Quick Start - CLI